Philosophy

 Write programs to handle text streams, because that is a universal interface

-UNIX also embraced the "Worse is better" philosophy.
+UNIX also embraced the philosophy.

 This thinking is powerful.
 On a higher level, you can see it a lot in functional programming: build atomic functions that focus on one thing, no extra output, and then compose them together to do complicated things; all functions in the composition are pure; no global variables to keep track of.